talut/rn-actionsheet-module/README.md

           optionsIOS        : ["Cancel", "From Gallery", "From Camera"], optionsAndroid        : ["From Gallery", "From Camera"],
           destructiveButtonIndex: null, // undefined // 1, 2, etc.,
+          cancelButtonIndex     : 0, //
-          cancelButtonIndex     : 0 // android doesn't need any cancel option but back button or outside click will return cancelButtonIndex
+          onCancelAndroidIndex: 3 // android doesn't need any cancel option but back button or outside click will return onCancelAndroidIndex
        }, (index) => {
         alert(index)
        }